meccaLeccaHi/meccaLeccaHi.github.io/projects.md

 As my first major gig outside of academia, I spent a lot of time surveying the literature for this one, and I learned a *lot* as a result.
 RL turned out to be a great area for me to work in as it has rich history and methodology going back as long people have been trying to keep track of each other (genealogy, censuses, etc.).
 Consequently, there is a rich literature dedicated to the topic, including both well-established probabilistic approaches and more modern modern approaches using single- and multi-layer neural networks, just to name a few.

 RL also has a few ***characteristic issues*** that routinely require attention including:
 - Substantial class imbalances (number of non-matches *far* exceeds the number of matches).
+For this issue, it's important to make sure you're not using the false-negative rate when assessing model performance.
 - There's a *huge* number of potential Cartesian pairs to compare to test each possible match, so we *maximize pairing* with the [Kuhn-Munkres](https://pypi.python.org/pypi/munkres/) (i.e. Hungarian) Algorithm.
 - Research with HIPAA-protected data requires patient de-identification, making matching more challenging.
 In our case, we trained neural networks to match records across multiple SQL databases using ’fuzzy’ matching, resulting in a **≈75% reduction in non-matched records**.
 As a result, we were able to improve the accuracy of a medical record linkage system providing clinical performance metrics to *more than 200 hospitals*.